Stimulant Addiction: Symptoms, Risks, and Treatment Resources

 - By increasing activity in the central nervous systems, stimulants provide a range of effects from focus and alertness to euphoria, restlessness, aggression, and paranoia

-- Some common stimulant drugs include Ritalin®, Adderall®, crack cocaine, cocaine, and meth
+- Some common stimulant drugs include Ritalin®, Adderall®, crack cocaine, powder cocaine, and meth

 - The DSM-5 classifies stimulant abuse and addiction as Stimulant Use Disorder